 Agricultural sources of methane account for almost a quarter of all methane emissions.
-The bulk of this comes from cattle farming.
-This makes it one of the big targets for emissions reductions, irrespective of whether demand grows or drops.
-Either way, its methane emissions will continue to be significant for some time due to the size of the industry.
+Most of it comes from cattle farming.
+This is why emissions reductions matter, irrespective of whether demand grows or drops.
+Either way, its methane emissions will stay significant for some time.

 Isn’t it better to stop cattle farming altogether?

 This is a difficult question to answer, because cattle farming occurs in many forms.
 In addition, the climate impact of cattle farming is not just from agriculture.
 Converting rainforest into grassland to raise beef, like what happened in the Amazon in recent years, removes a major carbon sink to emit more methane.
 That’s like quitting your job in order to spend more money.
 On the other hand, the original cattle farming is perfectly sustainable.